Skip to Latin America Leadership Program Full Site Menu Skip to main content

 GCL 2024 cohort during an in-person lecture with Professor Jeanine Turner (MSB)

-The program kicked-off with four weeks of online instruction, followed by six weeks of in-person workshops and lectures in Washington, DC.
+The program kicked off with four weeks of online instruction, followed by six weeks of in-person workshops and lectures in Washington, DC.
 On their first day at Georgetown University, the cohort had the opportunity to explore its campus through a guided tour and attended a lunch reception with Georgetown University President John DeGioia, who expressed his commitment to the Latin American region and the advancement of its leaders.
 The cohort visited a wide range of organizations in the DC area, including Halcyon, Microsoft, the Inter-American Development Bank (IDB), the Organization of American States (OAS), and the International Monetary Fund (IMF), to meet with experts whose work advances the integral development of the Latin American region.
 The cohort also volunteered at Cornerstone Schools to share their cultures with elementary, middle, and high school students in Washington, DC.

-"This experience has been truly transformative, providing me with not only deep knowledge about the challenges and opportunities facing Latin America, but also skills and tools to lead change and promote competitiveness in an increasingly interconnected and dynamic world." - German Lopez Ardila
+"GCL has been truly transformative, providing me with not only deep knowledge about the challenges and opportunities facing Latin America, but also skills and tools to lead change and promote competitiveness in an increasingly interconnected and dynamic world." - German Lopez Ardila

-The cohort presented their project pitches on March 19 before a panel of judges from the IDB Lab, Halcyon, and the Georgetown Americas Institute.The concluding events of the GCL 2024 program on March 20 exemplified how the participants of this cohort are creating a multiplier effect of social impact to influence their communities and the broader region.
 Daniel Liendo and Mariana Galvao delivered remarks on behalf of their cohort: Daniel emphasized the profound impact of individual actions and the importance of gratitude, self-worth, and resilience, and Mariana reflected on the diversity and unity of Latin America, acknowledging both its natural beauty and shared challenges while reflecting upon the qualities that comprise a good leader.
 Both speakers conveyed an empowering message to their cohort, emphasizing the importance of believing in their skills and impact, while also highlighting their collaboration and achievements thus far.

 The culmination day included a showcase of the top five top projects within the cohort: